s100projects/CompuPro_816/README.md

 ![picture alt](Docs/MFM_EMU-Gotek_Drive_Bay.jpg "CompuPro Emulated Drive Bay")

 I built this enclosure out of a used (and very abused!)
 Apple II drive enclosure that I had spare.
 Since the rear panel of the enclosure was damaged, (and since Apple II drive bays are still very plentiful on eBay), I felt no qualms modifying this unit for the purpose.<br>
-I also 3D-Printed a drive front panel and drive mounting cage that secures the Goteks and MFM Emulator in the original case mounting bosses.
+I also 3D-Printed a Drive Front Panel and Drive Mounting Cage that secures the Goteks and MFM Emulator in the original case mounting bosses.

 <b>The advantages of this approach are:</b>
 - More reliabiity (no moving parts)
 - Smaller, low-weight package (much easier to carry to VCF!)
 - Simplified backup of hard disk images (via WinSCP over ethernet)
-- Easy to switch between hard disk and floppy image
+- Easy to switch between hard disk and floppy images for custom boots

-The 3D Printed parts are made up of the integrated front panel, drive bay mounts (which can accommodate two Goteks or any other 3.5" disk drive mounting format devices), front panel buttons for the <b>Beagle Bone Green</b> power/reset functions, and a top mounted MFM Emulator with attached <b>Beagle Bone Green</b> (<u>note bene</u> - This mount will <b>NOT</b> work with the <b>Beagle Bone Black</b>).
+The 3D Printed parts are made up of the integrated Drive Front Panel, Drive Bay Mounts (which can accommodate two Goteks or any other 3.5" disk drive mounting format devices), Front Panel Buttons for the <b>Beagle Bone Green</b> power/reset functions, and a top mounted MFM Emulator with attached <b>Beagle Bone Green</b> (<u>note bene</u> - This mount will <b>NOT</b> work with the <b>Beagle Bone Black</b>).

 ![picture alt](Docs/Drive_Mount_CAD.jpg)
 ![picture alt](Docs/Drive_Mouont_Button.jpg)